PANCREAZE is a preferred brand on multiple insurance plans and covered on 81% of commercial plans.

-*Managed Markets Insight & Technology, LLC, database as of February 2024.
+Managed Markets Insight & Technology, LLC, database as of May 2026.
 Certain plans may require prior authorization.

 PANCREAZE is a prescription medicine used to treat people who cannot digest food normally because their pancreas does not make enough enzymes.